priyamDalmia/predator-prey/README.md

-﻿# A Predator-Prey Environment for Multi-Agent RL.
+﻿# Adversarial Pursuit Game environment for Multi-Agent Systems.

-An Implementation of the __algorithm__(s) on the Predator-Prey Environment.
+The goal of this project is to serve as platform for research on interpretability in multi-agent reinforcement learning.

+## Game features

+1. Explicit Communications - Direct messgaing.
+2. Implicit Communications - Reward sharing.

 ## Alogrithms.

+1. Advantage Actor-Critic
 This repo also contains implementations of several variants of the popular multi-agent Actor-Critic Algortihms.
 1. Independent Advantage Actor-Critic (A2C) and the Asynchronus version.
 2. Independent Soft Actor-Critic with off-policy training.